 The modern Indian history talks about period of emergence of a foreign power in India till freedom struggle.
 Bulk of the questions comes from Modern Indian history for both prelims and mains examination.
 It will be sensible to organize the topics sequentially and unit-wise.
 We can divide the “Modern India” segment into several parts which will help you know how to study history for UPSC.

-- Rise of foreign power in India
+- Rise of the foreign power in India

-- Emergence of East India company and related events
+- Emergence of East India Company and related events

 - British takeovers and reactions from Indians